johannegg/Project-2---IT2810/README.md

 ### Technology

 We have used the GRAND stack, with the technology GraphQL, React with TypeScript, Apollo and Neo4j Database.
 CSS and HTML is also used in frontend.
 Prettier and ESLint is used to maintain code quality.

+For state management we have chosen to use Apollo Local State Management, as this integrated well with our tech-stack.
+We used Apollo's reactive variables to handle states in for example filters, sorting, search terms, favorite songs, and playlists directly on the client side.
+By syncing these variables with sessionStorage and localStorage, we made sure user settings are saved even when you refresh the page.

 ## Running the Project